Digital Strategy Manager at a energy/utilities company with 10,001+ employees

 For how long have I used the solution?

-I have been using this solution for more than ten years now.
+I have been using the solution 3 years.

 What do I think about the stability of the solution?